Data Overview

 ListEdTech Historical Data Points

 The graph above illustrates the evolution of our database over the past decade and the ranking of discovered implementations by product category.
+As of January 2026, our database compiles over 408,000 product implementations in more than 80 product categories, all around the world.
 Key takeaways include:

 1. Consistent Growth: Between 2014 and 2022, the number of discovered implementations has steadily increased, with an average annual growth rate of 41%.